wanzirong/goplantuml/README.md

 ```
 Usage of goplantuml:
   -aggregate-private-members
         Show aggregations for private members.
-Ignored if -show-aggregations is not used.
+Ignored if -show-aggregations is not used (render by default).
   -hide-connections
         hides all connections in the diagram
   -hide-fields